The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: Moduli spaces with level structures

-sending a curve with level structure to its Jacobian, as usual principally polarised by the Theta divisor.
+Consider the morphism \be j_n \colon M_g^{(n)}\ra A^{(n)}_g \ee sending a curve with level structure to its Jacobian, as usual principally polarised by the Theta divisor.
 The map $j_n$ is generically of degree two onto its image, essentially because of Remark \ref{notisom382}.
 To link it back to $t_g\colon M_g\ra A_g$, Oort and Steenbrink form the geometric quotient

 where \be \Sigma\colon M_g^{(n)}\ra M_g^{(n)} \ee is the involution sending $[D,\beta]\mapsto [D,-\beta]$.
 Note that $\Sigma$ is the identity if $g \leq 2$.
 The map $j_n$ factors through a morphism

 which turns out to be injective on geometric points \cite[Lemma 1.11]{OS1}.
 In fact, we need the following stronger statement.